What is Aleppo Pepper?

 With its high oil content, this dried, seeded and crushed red pepper has a deliciously deep, aromatic flavor, somewhat similar to Ancho chili powder but with a coarser, flakey texture.
 Aleppo chili offers a nice variation from your usual crushed red peppers, offering a little more tartness, sweet, rich and almost smoky It has a very robust flavor that hits you in the back of your mouth, tickles your throat and dissipates quickly.

 The Aleppo pepper has a moderate heat level of about 10,000 on the Scoville scale, with some fruitiness and mild, cumin-like undertones.
-Its flavor is similar to the ancho chile, but oilier and slightly salty; salt is often used in the drying process.
+Its flavour is similar to the ancho chile, but oilier and slightly salty; salt is often used in the drying process.
 It is fairly mild, with its heat building slowly, with a fruity raisin-like flavor .Be careful when using Aleppo, because its slowly building spice can sneak up on you!
 In what follows, you’ll find two typical uses of Aleppo.
 It has also been described as having the flavor of sweetness, roundness and perfume of the best kind of sundried tomatoes, but with a substantial kick behind it.

 Cooking with Aleppo Pepper